vyahello/python-tips/README.md

 ### Contributing
 1. clone the repository
 2. configure Git for the first time after cloning with your `name` and `email`
-3. `pip install -r requirements.txt` to install all project dependencies
+3. `pip install -r rest/requirements.txt` to install all project dependencies
-4. `pip install -r requirements-dev.txt` to install all development project dependencies
+4. `pip install -r rest/requirements-dev.txt` to install all development project dependencies

 **[⬆ back to top](#quick-start)**